dbcli/pgcli/docs/pages/getting_started.rst

 horizontal and vertical splits as well as floats, where each "window" can display a user control.
 The API for user controls is simple yet powerful.

-When `prompt_toolkit` is used to simply read some input from the user, it uses a rather simple built-in layout.
+When `prompt_toolkit` is used as a readline replacement, (to simply read some input from the user), it uses a rather simple built-in layout.
 One that displays the default input buffer and the prompt, a float for the autocompletions and a toolbar for input validation which is hidden by default.

-For full screen applications, usually we build the layout ourself, because that's very custom.
+For full screen applications, usually we build a custom layout ourself.

 Further, there is a very flexible key binding system that can be programmed for all the needs of full screen applications.

 A simple prompt
 ---------------